Your basket: 0 items

 The Cosyfeet Community Project Award offers a one-off donation of £750 to registered charities or not-for-profit organisations and clubs who are working on local projects within the UK that support and enrich the lives of older people.

-There are 2 awards of £750 available – one for projects operating within Somerset (which is where Cosyfeet is based) and one for projects operating outside of the county.
+There are two awards of £750 each available – one for projects operating within Somerset (which is where Cosyfeet is based), and one for projects operating in another area of the UK.

-We are particularly interested in projects that provide practical and emotional help, keep older people active or give them a chance to meet up with others- anything that may help older people feel less isolated and more involved in their community.
+We are particularly interested in projects that provide practical and emotional help, keep older people active or give them a chance to meet up with others - anything that may help older people feel less isolated and more involved within their community.

 Winners of the 2017 Cosyfeet Community Award